toddledev/documentation/docs/20-guides/101-datocms/index.md

 This read-only API token is safe to use in your Nordcraft project and will not compromise the security of your application.
 For more information on secure apps, check out the [Security Guide](/guides/security).
 :::

 Open your Nordcraft project in a separate browser tab or window.
-It is recommended you set these credentials is through global formulas in Nordcraft, which allows you to update these values centrally, should they change in the future.
+It is recommended you set these credentials through global formulas in Nordcraft, which allows you to update these values centrally, should they change in the future.

 ::: tip
 Refer to the documentation on [Global Formulas](/formulas/global-formulas) for additional information.